Introduction

 Block quotes

-Create block quotes using >.
+Create block quotes using >

-> block quotes renders as:
+> block quotes

 Tables

-Create a table by placing a dashed line --- under the header row, then separating each column with using pipes |.
+.
 The columns don’t need to line up exactly.
-Choose how to align table columns by including colons : within the header row.
+Choose how to align table columns by including colons :

 | Left-Aligned | Centre Aligned | Right Aligned |